 The issues detected by Codacy belong to one of the following categories:

-Documentation: Detects methods and classes that do not have the correct comment annotations
+- Documentation: Detects methods and classes that don't have the correct comment annotations

 I have my own tool configuration file¶

 If you have configuration files for your static analysis tool of choice, add it to the root of your repository and Codacy will pick it up automatically.